 Many of us have had to adjust to spending more time on a screen this past year, but forcing our eyes to make the same adjustment isn’t easy.
 With the amount of time we’re spending on-screen set only to increase, averaging as much as ten hours a day by 2030 according to one study, there’s no doubt our eyes will be feeling the strain.
+And if that wasn't bad enough, the arrival of allergy season has brought a whole host of new eye-watering irritants.

 Peep Club's Refresher Kit for Tired Eyes

-Is a new brand specifically dedicated to treating the painful symptoms of dry eyes.
+Peep Club is a new brand specifically dedicated to treating the painful symptoms of dry eyes.
 Created by optometrists, Peep Club has pioneered a range of soothing tools.
 These include an infrared-powered, massaging Heated Eye Wand, a blue-light shielding Soothing Coconut Eye Balm, and gentle Reusable Bamboo Cotton Pads.

 Our favourite is the brand's Refresher Kit for Tired Eyes, which includes the heated wand, eye balm, and its latest launch, the Instant Relief Eye Spay.
 Formulated with wild-harvested sea buckthorn and sodium hyaluronate, or 'artificial tears,' the spray offers the instant relief tired eyes need after hours in front of the computer.